Pamela Schroeder, EdD, RN

 Assistant Professor, Nursing

 Jean Herrmann is a faculty associate for the nursing department.
-She teaches "Nursing Therapeutics" and "Medical Terminology" along with skills labs for the junior level and advises senior internships.
-In addition, she serves as junior level coordinator and is involved in the Culture of Caring Practice Model at Sanford Hospital.
-She enjoys her clinical adventures with students including service learning at The Banquet.
-Professor Herrmann obtained her bachelor's degree from Augustana College and master's in nursing with a focus in education and leadership degree from Regis University, Denver, Colorado.
+She teaches "Nursing Therapeutics" and "Child Health Nursing" at the junior level and "Nursing Leadership" at the senior level.
+She also teaches "Medical Terminology" in the summer.
+She assists with coordination of skills and simulation labs for the junior level along with advising senior internships.
+She serves as junior level coordinator and is involved in the Culture of Caring Practice Model at Sanford Hospital.
+She enjoys her clinical adventures with students including service learning at The Banquet in Sioux Falls.
+As one of the faculty advisors for the Augustana Zetz Zeta Nursing Honor Society, she has the privilege of working with recent graduates as they develop their leadership skills.
+She continues to work in practice in a neurosurgery spine clinic and as a visiting nurse.
+Professor Herrmann obtained her Bachelor's Degree from Augustana College and Master's in Nursing with a focus in education and leadership from Regis University in Denver, Colorado.

 Beth Karel, MSN, RN